Transfer news: Arsenal target Nicolas Pepe will be at a top club next season - Jeremie Boga | Goal.com

 Jeremie Boga is confident his friend and fellow Ivory Coast international Nicolas Pepe will be leaving Lille for one of Europe's elite clubs in the summer amid reported interest from clubs such as Bayern Munich and Arsenal.

-The 23-year-old has been in sublime form this campaign and has already netted 17 goals in 29 Ligue 1 appearances, while setting up an additional 10.
+The 23-year-old has been in sublime form this campaign and has already netted 18 goals in 30 Ligue 1 appearances, while setting up an additional nine.

 His fine performances have earned him the interest of some of Europe's leading clubs and Boga has little doubt Pepe will be plying his trade at the highest level in 2019-20.